oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Inconsistent First Known Exploitation Dates
 <inconsistent-first-known-exploitation-dates>
-For each First Known Exploitation Dates item, it MUST be tested that the values of its `date` and `exploitation_date` properties are both earlier than or equal to the `date` of the newest item of the `revision_history` if the document status is `final` or `interim`.
-As the timestamps might use different timezones, the sorting MUST take timezones into account.
+For each First Known Exploitation Dates item, it SHALL be tested that the values of its `date` and `exploitation_date` properties are both earlier than or equal to the `date` of the newest item of the `revision_history` if the document status is `final` or `interim`.
+As the timestamps might use different timezones, the sorting SHALL take timezones into account.

 The relevant paths for this test are: